Nostradamus in popular culture: Music

 Darkane's Song "July 1999" from Rusted Angel, is all about the Nostradamus dated prophecy.

 Rapper Nas refers to himself as Nastradamus and released an album titled Nastradamus along with its first single titled the same name in 1999.

 Bulgarian guitarist Nikolo Kotzev released a rock opera called Nikolo Kotzev's Nostradamus in 2001, based on the life and times of Nostradamus.
-In 2005, Dutch band Kayak released a rock opera called Nostradamus - Fate of Man.
+In 2005, Dutch band Kayak released a rock opera called Nostradamus – Fate of Man.

 German power metal band Helloween's 1996 album The Time of the Oath is based on Nostradamus' supposed prophecy of a world war between 1994 and 2000.

 In 1997, Finnish metal band Stratovarius recorded a concept album loosely based on the life and prophecies of Nostradamus.
 The album was called Visions.

 In 2008, the British heavy metal band Judas Priest released a concept album based on the life of Nostradamus.
 Simply named Nostradamus, the album itself focuses on Nostradamus' life and his prophecies.

 "Nostradamus said 'I predict that the world will end at half past six' / What he didn't say was exactly when" are the opening lyrics of "Tinderbox", penned by Bernie Taupin and sung by Elton John.

 Modest Mouse vocalist Isaac Brock seems to take a stab at Nostradamus in a song called "Education" from the band's fifth studio album, We Were Dead Before the Ship Even Sank.
-The verse is as follows: "Good old Nostradamas / he knew the whole damn time / there would always be an east from west / and someone in there fighting".
+The verse is as follows: "Good old Nostradamus / he knew the whole damn time / there would always be an east from west / and someone in there fighting".

 In the bonus track of Dane Cook's "Harmful If Swallowed" he speaks of how a person would wake up and think he is late, then look at his clock to find out that he is in fact late.
 He would yell "I HATE it when I'm like Nostradamus and I predict that I'm late!"

 Several songs by The Stranglers contain references to Nostradamus' prophecies: "Goodbye Toulouse" (1977), "Shah Shah a go go" (1979), "Four Horsemen" (1980), "Top Secret" (1981), "It's a Small World" (1983).